-There are folders for four Enterprise models in this package: "model.area80s", "model.area90s", "model.area80s\Empty", and "model.area90s\Empty".
-In each of these folders are two models -- one using the default Acceleration FLOLS system and one using the Advanced FLOLS system.
-The main difference between these two systems is the settable glide slope of the Advanced FLOLS versions and the FLOLS/deck lighting.
+There are folders for four Enterprise models in this package: "model.area80s", "model.area90s", "model.area80s_Empty", and "model.area90s_Empty".
+In each of these folders are two models -- one using the default Prepar3D FLOLS system and one using the Advanced FLOLS system.
+The main difference between these two systems is the settable glide slope of the Advanced FLOLS versions and brightness of the FLOLS/deck lighting.

-By default the Acceleration FLOLS system is selected for each carrier version.
-To change to the Advanced FLOLS system (and back) you only need to edit the "model.cfg" file for each version you wish to change and comment out the one you do not want to use.
+By default the Prepar3D FLOLS system is selected for each carrier version.
+To change to the Advanced FLOLS system (and back) you only need to edit the "model.cfg" file for each carrier you wish to change and comment out one or the other version.

-In the example below the "normal=CVN65\Enterprise\FLOLS\80s" version has been deactivated by added the two slash marks at the beginning of the line.
-To deactivate the "CVN65\Enterprise\80s" version and use the "normal=CVN65\Enterprise\FLOLS\80s" version instead simple remove the double slash marks from the "normal=CVN65\Enterprise\FLOLS\80s" line and add then to the other line.
+In the example "model.cfg" file below the "normal=CVN65_Enterprise_FLOLS_80s" (Advanced version) line has been deactivated or "commented out" by added the two slash marks at the beginning of the line.
+To deactivate the "CVN65_Enterprise_80s" (default version) and use the Advanced version instead simple remove the double slash marks from the "normal=CVN65_Enterprise_FLOLS_80s" line and add them to the other line.

 '''

 [models]

 normal=CVN65_Enterprise_80s

-// normal=CVN65_Enterprise_FLOLS_80s
+// normal=CVN65 Enterprise FLOLS 80s

 '''

-Save the file and you are finished.
+Then save the file and you are finished.
+Restart Prepar3D if it is already running.